laurieskelly/srccon-data/2014/transcripts/Session_08_Hitchhikers_Guide_to_Datasets_fixed.md

 >&gt;Time use dataset from BLS, which is like how Americans spend their day.

->&gt;JEFF: Actually everything on BLS.
+JEFF: Actually everything on BLS.
 If I could get a dummy's guide to BLS, I would give you so many space pictures.

 RYAN: Does anybody in the room know who should write that.